 The business units, being the first line of defence against risk, are responsible for identifying, mitigating and managing risk within their lines of business.
-These units ensure that their day-to-day business activities are carried out within the established risk policies, procedures and limits.
+These units ensure that their day-to-day business activities are carried out within the established risk policies, procedures and limits for optimal performance.